aryelgois/medools-router/README.md

 - `Method`: A HTTP method

 - `URI`: Requested route.
-It comes with the path to the api directory, which must be removed.
-Query parameters must remain in the URI
+It must not contain the path to the api directory, but query parameters must remain in the URI

 - `Headers`: Headers in the request.
 Used headers are: